 Our model allows for a climate trap due to the assumption that citizens buy cars before voting on the gasoline tax.
 Suppose it is common knowledge that after the election, a randomly chosen subset of citizens needs to buy a new car.
 This has two consequences.
-First, the gasoline tax now directly affects the share of small cars $\kappa$ among the newly bought cars.
-The median voter has an incentive to use the gasoline tax to affect $\kappa$ .
-Figures 2 and 3 show that in both the low-tax and high-tax equilibrium, redistribution towards the median citizen is enhanced if the fraction of small car owners $\kappa$ is closer to one-half.
+First, the gasoline tax now directly affects the share of small cars κ among the newly bought cars.
+The median voter has an incentive to use the gasoline tax to affect κ .
+Figures 1 and 2 show that in both equilibria, redistribution towards the median citizen is enhanced if the fraction of small car owners κ is closer to one-half.
 Consequently, compared to the main analysis, the median voter chooses a lower (higher) gasoline tax in the low (high) tax equilibrium.
 Second, the range of parameters under which multiple equilibria exist shrinks.
 In the implausible situation where all citizens buy new cars after the vote on the gasoline tax, the two equilibria cannot coexist; hence, a climate trap does not arise.
-The assumption that citizens follow undominated strategies (see footnote 15) ensures that the equilibrium outcome would be optimal from the median voter's perspective.
-This also means that the existence of a climate trap requires that exporting cars to foreign markets involves some transaction costs.
-This requirement is likely met (Akerlof, 1970).
+The assumption that citizens follow undominated strategies (see footnote 13) ensures that the equilibrium outcome would be optimal from the median voter's perspective.